codefresh-io/cap-docs.codefresh.io/_docs/deployment/create-application.md

+Codefresh provides all the options and functionality to create and manage Argo CD applications in the Codefresh UI.
-Create applications that are fully GitOps compliant in the Codefresh UI, from generating the application configuration manifest, committing it to Git, and then syncing and deploying to the cluster.
+* Create Argo CD applications that are fully GitOps compliant, from generating the application configuration manifest, committing it to Git, and then syncing and deploying to the cluster.

-Creating an application in Codefresh includes defining:
+  Creating an application in Codefresh includes:
   * Application definitions
   * General configuration settings
   * Advanced configuration settings

-The create application wizard guides you through the process of creating an application.
-For how-to information, see [How to: Create an application](#how-to-create-an-argo-cd-application).
+  The Create application wizard guides you through the process of creating an application.
+For how-to information, see [Create an Argo CD application](#how-to-create-an-argo-cd-application).
   For example Argo CD applications, see this [repo](https://github.com/oleksandr-codefresh/argocd-example-apps){:target="_blank"}.

+* Edit and delete applications
-After creating an application and it is synced to the cluster, it is displayed in the Applications dashboard where you can track its health and deployments.
+  When the application is created and synced to the cluster, it is displayed in the Applications dashboard.
+Here, you can select an application to update the application's configuration settings, or delete it.

-### Application definitions
+  To monitor the health and sync status, deployments, and resources for the application, see [Applications dashboard]({{site.baseurl}}/docs/deployment/applications-dashboard/).

+### Application: Definition settings
 Application definitions include the name, runtime, and the name of the YAML manifest.
 By default, the YAML manifest has the same name as that of the application.

 {% include